pavlakrotka/MASTERARBEIT/README.md

 - **MA_simscript.R:** Simulation script with all simulation scenarios considered in the thesis.
 Running this code saves the corresponding results as .csv files in the folder *results*.

 - **MA_sim_figures.Rmd:** R Markdown file for generating all figures presented in Chapter 3 and Appendix A.1.
-After knitting this file, the figures are save in the *figures* folder and the corresponding HTML document is generated.
+After knitting this file, the figures are saved in the *figures* folder and the corresponding HTML document is generated.

 ## Chapter 4